frankframework/frank-manual/docs/source/gettingStarted/helloIbis.rst

 receiver.
 The fixed output string we want is in the ``returnString`` attribute.

-In the remainder of the :ref:`gettingStarted`, we will see pipes with more interesting functions, like applying XSLT transformations and sending data to a database.
+In the remainder of the :ref:`gettingStarted` chapter, we will see pipes with more interesting functions, like applying XSLT transformations and sending data to a database.
 In subsection :ref:`horizonsMultipleFiles` you will learn